 Physical Education and Sport

 At Links, Physical Education (PE) and Sport have always been highly valued elements of the curriculum.
-Mrs McEwen and all of the staff believe that through participation in competitive sport and taking part in regular PE lessons, young people learn about and begin to recognise the value of core life skills such as teamwork, fair play and respect for themselves and others.
+Mr Roughley and all of the staff believe that through participation in competitive sport and taking part in regular PE lessons, young people learn about and begin to recognise the value of core life skills such as teamwork, fair play and respect for themselves and others.

 Sport has been shown to have a positive effect on children's physical and mental health as well as on their growth and development while also providing a controlled, healthy environment for young people to learn about winning and losing.